MAdhavbhatia222/Edutask_Chatgpt/README.md

 For more help or to report issues, please reach out to the support team via the repository's issues section or contact support through the project's website.

 ---

-This README provides a comprehensive guide to setting up and using EduTask for processing educational syllabi with advanced AI capabilities.
-Adjust any sections as necessary to match your specific project setup or additional configurations.